-No revenue from transactions with a single external customer or counterparty amounted to 10% or more of the Bank's total revenue in 2022 or 2021.
+No revenue from transactions with a single external customer or counterparty amounted to 10% or more of the Bank's total revenue in 2023.

 The Bank operates in only one geographic area, the Middle East and hence, no geographical analysis is given.